biancanilsen/Api_Rest_Node/README.md

 # API-REST-NODE
-## Descrição
+## Description

-Api-rest-node é a implementação do servidor API REST construída sobre e Node.js Express.js integração.
+REST API made with JavaScript and Node.js with Express and Mysql as database.

 ## Instalando as dependências
 - npm i

-## Executando a aplicação
+## Running the application
 - npm run dev